cl1694/AI-Script-Compendium/README.md

 Doesn't include scripts that is made to pair with another existing script.

+Doesn't include scripts that I think is too useless.

 All scripts are sorted based on their category, then release date.

 ## Format